charles-vj/cookinator/README.md

 # Cookinator
-Simple recipe finder app with a fancy name.
+Simple recipe finder app using react, with a fancy name, fetching from edamam api.
-Using react.
-fetching from edamam api.